SkyQuest99/SnakeGameCopyQB64/README.md

 game also available at itch.io https://skybird-99.itch.io/snakegame

-In the bas file the data is saved to a file called data.txt, In the browsers local storage
+In the bas file the data is saved to a file called data.txt, In html its saved to browsers local storage

 ![image](https://user-images.githubusercontent.com/71566490/218525506-aeda7e54-a98c-48ca-a493-a2f260055a40.png)